ZeroaNinea/Angular-Complete-Course/jasmine-karma-documentation/README.md

 #### Run Karma Tests

 1. To run Karma tests on Jenkins install the NodeJS plugin.
 Go to Dashboard > Manage Jenkins > Plugins to install it.
 Setup Node.js in Dashboard > Manage Jenkins > Tools.
 2. Create a new free style job.
 Set Git repository to `https://github.com/ZeroaNinea/Angular-Complete-Course.git`.
 Set the branch as `*/main`.
+In Environment section mark the `Provide Node & npm bin/ folder to PATH` checkbox.